Getting the right insurance in place for new strata developments

 Factors influencing insurance for new developments

-Beyond material specifications, several other factors influence insurance coverage and costs of new strata developments.
+Beyond material specifications, multiple factors can influence insurance coverage and costs of new strata developments.

 A key element in strata insurance is determining an accurate replacement value.
 Underestimating this figure can lead to coverage shortfalls, while overestimation results in unnecessary premium expenses.